WICG/attribution-reporting-api/README.md

 -   `conversiondestination`: is the intended eTLD+1 destination of the ad click

 -   `impressiondata`: is the event-level data associated with this impression.
-This will be limited to 64 bits of information, [encoded as a hexadecimal string](#metadata-encoding, but the value can vary by UA's that want a higher level of privacy.
+This will be limited to 64 bits of information, [encoded as a hexadecimal string](#metadata-encoding), but the value can vary by UA's that want a higher level of privacy.

 -   `impressionexpiry`: (optional) expiry in milliseconds for when the impression should be deleted.
 Default will be 7 days, with a max value of 30 days.
 The max expiry can also vary by UA.